franciscop/use-tensorflow/readme.md

 ### Loading local models

-For local development you very likely want to download the model that you are using and load it locally.
+For local development you very likely want to download and load the model locally for speed.
 I haven't found an easy way of doing this, so let's get scrappy:

 `1.` Open the network requests in the browser and load the library without the `modelUrl`: